Molecular Analysis for Therapy Choice (MATCH)

 - Patients with an applicable "rare variant" must be able to meet the eligibility criteria for the appropriate subprotocols within 4 weeks following notification of treatment assignment

-- There is no particular window of time after notification of potential eligibility from an outside lab in which the patient must be registered to Step 0, but treatment slots will be assigned on a first come, first serve basis to those who do register to Step 0, and are not held for those notified of potential eligibility who do not register to Step 0
+- NOTE: The outside laboratory specifically notified the site that patient may be a potential candidate for MATCH due to a detected "rare variant."
+The outside lab reports are NOT sufficient for this purpose.
+The content and format of these specific referrals will vary depending on the designated outside lab in question, as they are each responsible for their own outreach efforts.
+It is strongly recommended that the designated outside laboratory be contacted to confirm the format and receipt of this notification prior to registering any patients to Step 0.
+There is no particular window of time after notification of potential eligibility from an outside lab in which the patient must be registered to Step 0, but treatment slots will be assigned on a first come, first serve basis to those who do register to Step 0, and are not held for those notified of potential eligibility who do not register to Step 0.

 - NOTE: Other potential aMOIs that would be eligibility criteria for "NON RARE" arms, as determined by the designated laboratories, are not applicable for this process in MATCH